Kothapallilo Okappudu: Release and reception

 Kothapallilo Okappudu was released on 18 July 2025.
+Streaming on Aha Telugu OTT.

 Sangeetha Devi Dundoo of The Hindu was positive with performances of the cast and stated, "They say destruction is easy and creation is hard.
 But what if the reverse were true?
 Kothapallilo Okappudu explores this inversion with conviction".
 BH Harsh of Cinema Express rated the film 3.5 out of 5 and praised the direction, cinematography and performances of the cast.
 The Times of India gave a rating of 2.5 out of 5 praising performances, and themes whereas criticizing its narration, and underdeveloped subplots.